Dboee/CodeWarsChallenges/README.md

+**Binary Addition**
+03/12/2020
+Implement a function that adds two numbers together and returns their sum in binary.
+The conversion can be done before, or after the addition.

+The binary number returned should be a string.

 **Who likes it?**

 You probably know the "like" system from Facebook and other pages.
 People can "like" blog posts, pictures or other items.
 We want to create the text that should be displayed next to such an item.